kanishka-linux/kawaii-player/README.md

 		1. First install pytaglib from AUR
 		2. Create package from PKGBUILD using command 'makepkg -s' and then install using 'sudo pacman -U'.

-2. Ubuntu or Debian based distro users
+2. For Ubuntu or Debian based distro.

 	- Users can directly go to Release section and download appropriate .deb package and install it using